 They usually fold over the collar/lapels of the shirt, but their lapels were quite wide.
 So I opted to sew them down instead so that they would lay flat and flush against the shirt.
 I did alter the outfit so that it would be more flattering for my body so my outfit is based on theirs mixing traditional and modern aspects of their outfit together.
 On their arms, they have one wide stripe and a very thin cuff.

 They used to wear one short wide apron about the length of their skirt.
-Present day they changed and wear two wide aprons.
+Present-day they changed and wear two wide aprons.
 Traditionally, the outfit would consist of the shirt, white skirt, apron, tw siv, red/pink and green sashes, and leg wrappings.
 However, with the addition of the second apron, they only wear one sash and no longer wear leg wrappings.

 The traditional head wrap or phuam siv ceeb would be easy to make since it is just black fabric with siv ceeb wrapped on top.

-One thing that stood out to me when I saw the outfit on the video was how the made the dab tsho.
+One thing that stood out to me when I saw the outfit on the video was how they made the dab tsho.
 It’s wide and short like Hmong Leng dab tsho and different from White Hmong which is usually longer.

 Miao Silver Hair Accessories